Back To Top

 Unreasonable Length

 Keep your cover letter short.
 Although you may want to showcase all your skills in one letter, keep in mind that recruiters go through hundreds of applications every day, they won’t have time to read through all your pages.
-Recruiters and hiring managers simply do not read past the first page of a lengthy letter, even if you feel all of the information is important.
+Recruiters and hiring managers simply do not read past the first page of a lengthy letter, even if you feel all the information is important.
 The absolute maximum length for a cover letter, including the headings, should be one page.

 Adding Unnecessary Information

-Recruiters are not interest in reading information that has nothing to do with the job.
+Recruiters are not interested in reading information that has nothing to do with the job.
 When writing a cover letter, only focus on the relevant qualifications of the role.
 For instance, when applying for an accounting position, you should concentrate on your accounting and data processing skills, while your outstanding graphic-design skills should not be the prime focal point.
 In addition, any recreational accomplishments such as your personal interests and hobbies are rarely worth mentioning, unless they relate in some way to the job or company.

 Spelling and Grammar Mistakes

-As the largest career college in Canada with 50 campuses across the country, Academy of Learning College attributes the growth in our success to identifying the gap between the formal education available and the realities of the working world.
+As the largest career college in Canada with 50 campuses across the country, Academy of Learning Career College attributes the growth in our success to identifying the gap between the formal education available and the realities of the working world.
 We fulfill the needs of learners by developing customized programs for each student, while meeting the requirements for convenient and effective training at an affordable cost.
 Browse our program list by province and find the best program that suits your needs!